 Cage’s total screen time in “Jiu Jitsu” is only about 15 to 20 minutes, but he does have one battle scene with Drax that seems to be the main reason why Cage was hired for this movie.
 Cage gives a deliberately hammy performance that’s meant to show he knows he’s in a stinker of a movie.
 However, his comedic self-awareness just seems out of place in a movie where all the other cast members act like they’re in a serious action film.
 If Cage is openly smirking, it might be because “Jiu Jitsu” was an easy multimillion-dollar salary for him.
 The joke is on the “Jiu Jitsu” producers who forked over the money for a rehashed and unoriginal performance that Cage has done in dozens of his forgettable action flicks.

-Sometimes, when an action movie doesn’t care about having a good story, intriguing characters or memorable dialogue, the movie makes up for this lack of appeal with dazzling action scenes.
+Sometimes, when an action movie doesn’t care about having a good story, intriguing characters or memorable dialogue, the movie makes up for this lack of appeal by having dazzling action scenes.
 That’s not the case with “Jiu Jitsu,” which is filled with nothing but unimaginative fight sequences.
 None of the movie’s characters has an interesting story, although “Jiu Jitsu” tries to throw in a “plot twist/reveal” about the background of one of the characters.
 This “plot twist/reveal,” which is toward the end of the movie, is not surprising at all.
 The only thing surprising about “Jiu Jitsu” is that filmmakers actually thought that this abominable garbage wouldn’t be such a flop.

 The Avenue Entertainment released “Jiu Jitsu” in select U.S. cinemas, on digital and VOD on November 20, 2020.
 Paramount Home Entertainment released the movie on DVD on December 22, 2020.
 “Jiu Jitsu” is also available on Netflix.